GUI tour

 Settings

-- SPI clock speed selector — 20 / 100 / 400 / 750 kHz.
-Picks the bus rate every CH341A op uses; saved immediately, the next op picks up the new value when it opens the device.
+- SPI clock speed — 20 / 100 / 400 / 750 kHz.
+The bus rate every CH341A op uses; the next op picks up the new value when it opens the device.
+(I²C ops cap at 400 kHz regardless — see the I²C page.)

 - Window — restore window position on startup toggle.
 Off by default; when on, the window’s last bounds are snapshotted on graceful close and restored on next launch.